 This makes the shared key ultra-secure and resilient against the attack of a quantum computer.

 LuxQuanta Quantum Key Distribution (QKD) systems preserve the confidentiality of communications in application segments with the most stringent security requirements.

-They are integrating innovative and secure Quantum Key Distribution (QKD) systems into existing telecommunication infrastructures to deliver an unprecedented way of securing communications and data.
+Our mision is to seamlessly integrate innovative and secure Quantum Key Distribution (QKD) systems into existing telecommunication infrastructures, revolutionizing communication and data security.